USING LAKE HENRY

 Please help us protect our waters from invasive weeds.
 We remind you to practice rinsing your boat between launches to different waters.
 For your convenience, we provide hoses at the entrance and the boat ramp.
 Use of herbicides, chemicals, or other treatments is prohibited.

 LICENSE REQUIRED: A valid PA fishing license is required for all persons age 16 and over and must be displayed at all times.
 (Check out free fishing days (no license required) on the PA Fish and Boat Commission’s website) If you can't get to a store to purchase a license, you can obtain a license online at the PA Fish and Boat Commission's website from our store computer, which can be printed for immediate use.

 PFBC: We are a private lake.
 However, PFBC Officers regularly patrol our waters.
 All fishermen must obtain, read and abide by PA Fish & Boat Commission boating and fishing laws and any other state, local and federal laws in force.
 Contact our local PFBC in Sweet Valley for more information at 570-477-5717 .

 Catch & release

-We strongly encourage our fishermen to practice "catch and release".
-Any and all tournaments are catch and release.
-Clayton Park strongly urges fishermen to review and practice safe catch and release practices.
+All bass fishing is "catch and release" only.
+Anglers must review and practice safe catch and release practices.
 Learn how to unhook a fish and remove hooks in a way which reduces the likelihood of tearing mouths and jaws.
+Barbless hooks are encouraged.
 These efforts can aid in the maintenance of a healthy fish population for future satisfactory angling experiences.